Gabriel2409/obsidian_notes/JWT Token.md

 Note: JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

-Once the signature is computed, you actually send `header.payload.signature` (all parts in b64 separated by a .)
+Once the signature is computed, you actually send `header.payload.signature` (all parts in b64 separated by a `.`)

-Then the client will decode `header.payload` with the secret and check that it can correctly recompute the signature
+Then the client will decode `header.payload` and check that it can correctly recompute the signature with the method described in the header and its secret.

+Note: remember that to get the payload you just need to decode it with b64url.
+Only the validation requires the secret (so if someone steals the token he can always get the payload information)
 ## Example of JWT

 With [[OAuth and OIDC (openid)| OpenId connect]], You can retrieve tokens that look like this.
 This is not the idToken sent by google.